 - A Patient obtaining many prescriptions for the same drug from several doctors during the same time period

 - Any individual forging or changing prescription forms

-Priority Partners Compliance Department investigates charges of actual and suspected health care fraud.
+Priority Partners Special Investigations Unit (SIU) investigates allegations of suspected health care fraud.
 The results are then reported to the Maryland Department of Health (MDH).
 The MDH may perform its own investigation and take action against people who are found to have committed fraud.

 How Can I Help?